inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 ------
 **Documentation compliance floorplan**

+For full compliance with documentation to be achieved on this floorplan, a patient must have all three metrics documented within the 24-hour period.
 **Missing DrEaMing Documentation** None of the three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today, DReaMING Documentation'.

 **DrEaMing Partially Documented**  One or two of the 'fluid intake', 'diet intake' or 'moblisation achieved' flowsheets have been completed since 00:00 today.